alvarlagerlof/neurodiversity/README.md

 We're everything from developers, parents, designers to journalists.
 To cover as many conditions as possible in a representative way, we need the perspective of many.
 Together, can make a wiki that explains these conditions in a simple way for the general public.

 So with that said, any help is appreciated.
 While people who can write, code, design and organize are in need, that is not a requirement.
 Feedback and personal perspective is also very appreciated!
-If this is something that interests you consider joining us.
+If this is something that interests you, consider joining us.

 Reach out on [Twitter DMs](https://twitter.com/alvarlagerlof) or [join the Discord server](https://discord.gg/EcEyW9Xz3M).